aws-samples/aws-sdk-unity-samples/Cognito Sync/readme.md

 1. Open the CognitoSyncManagerSample scene file.
 2. Click "CognitoSyncManagerSample" game object in "Hierarchy Pane".
 3. Add "Identity Pool Id" in "Inspector Pane".
 A pool can be created in the [Cognito console]( https://console.aws.amazon.com/cognito/home).
+4. If your Cognito Identity Pool is in a region other than "us-east-1", change the "Region" value in "Inspector Pane".

 #####Run the sample scene
 1. Click the "Run" button.